Craig Petties: Capture and confession

 The Lewis cousins were arrested in 2007.
 Five years after fleeing to Mexico, Petties, at age 31 was captured in Santiago de Querétaro, Mexico, on January 10, 2008.
 Snipers, Mexican military, and police officers descended on his white stucco home with helicopters overhead, a residence he shared with his wife Latosha Booker and their five children.
 His 17 years as the leader of a criminal organization had come to an end.
 Petties was deported and U.S. federal agents arrested the fugitive in Houston.
 Petties wouldn't confess any details of his empire at first.
 But authorities told him his three youngest children under the age of five - all born in Mexico under fake names - wouldn't be allowed by Mexican border agents to enter the United States.
 They made a deal to extract extensive information from Petties in exchange for the immigration of his children, details that are hidden in sealed court records.

 Petties was held in the Federal Correctional Institution in Memphis.
 Prosecutors interrogated Petties for information, offering to change his name in prison and place his family in the witness protection program.
 Petties knew that wouldn't fend off the Sinaloa Cartel and responded, "Wherever you put me, they'll kill me."

 In December 2009, Petties secretly pleaded guilty to 19 charges including drug trafficking, racketeering, money laundering, and orchestrating four of the homicides.
 The plea would not be disclosed to the public until February 2011.

-In December 2010 during a court appearance, Petties pleaded guilty to having a shank hidden in his prison cell mattress.
-That caused his brief relocation to a federal unit in Tallahassee, Florida, before returning to Memphis.
-He was later moved to the federal facility in Atlanta before being transferred on September 11, 2012, to the Metropolitan Correctional Center in New York City.
+During a court appearance, in December 2010, Petties pleaded guilty to having a shank hidden in his prison cell mattress.
+That caused his brief relocation to a federal unit in Tallahassee, Florida, before he was returned to Memphis.
+He was subsequently moved to the federal facility in Atlanta before being transferred on September 11, 2012, to the Metropolitan Correctional Center in New York City.